leshikus/shellcheck/README.md

 <summary>What does it print?</summary>

-It prints the previous value of `A`, or nothing if `A` was not set.
+It prints the previous value of `A`, or nothing, if `A` was not set.
 Interpolation takes place before the execution.

 </details>